Using antibiotics to prevent STIs

 When would be the best time to take antibiotics to prevent an STI?

-Based on the available research and the San Francisco guidelines, those at risk for exposure to bacterial STIs would need to take a 200mg dose after a sexual encounter (ideally within 24 hours and no later than 72 hours).
+Based on the available doxyPEP research and the San Francisco guidelines, those at risk for exposure to bacterial STIs would need to take a 200mg dose after a sexual encounter (ideally within 24 hours and no later than 72 hours).
+No more than one dose should be taken every 24 hours.

-There is less certainty over whether daily dosing (doxyPrEP) works, but a 100mg pill every day has been suggested.
+There is less certainty over whether daily dosing (doxyPrEP) works, but a 100mg pill every day is being tested in studies.

 A small qualitative study with Australian gay men indicated a preference for daily dosing.
 However, taking doxycycline as doxyPEP – as opposed to taking it daily – might be best in terms of reducing the amount of antibiotics taken.